Understanding the Building Safety Act 2022: A Paradigm Shift in UK Construction

 Common Data Environment (CDE)

-- Information management: Centralized repository for all project information
+- Information management: Centralised repository for all project information

 - Version control: Tracking changes and maintaining audit trails